 Texas Student Television

 Another EDU chennel is Texas Student Television (TSTV).
 It is run and produced entirely by student staff.
 At TSTV students get hands on, learning new skills such as directing, camerawork, writing, producing, and more.

 Entertainment shows brought by TSTV on antenna channel 29.1 and dorm channel 15, include: College Crossfire, Videogame Hour Live, Good Morning Texas, Longhorn Hip Hop, and others.

 AOL TV listings

-A simple way to find out what’s on in Texas, whether, broadcast TV, cable, or satellite, is by visiting AOL listings which provides up to date TV listings.
+A simple way to find out what’s on in Texas, whether, broadcast TV, cable, or satellite, is by visiting operation strategy at galanz which provides up to date TV listings.

 Just enter the zip code of where you are or will be, and a list of the available providers will be presented.

 As an example, a listing for Austin includes cable providers: Time Warner Cable & Time Warner Cable Digital, Grande Communications & Grande Communications Digital, and AT&T U-verse TV Digital.